AaronL1011/The_Lady_Fern/README.md

 The general structure of this marketplace application is fairly straight forward.
 You have users buying/selling listings, the ability to favourite listings, add listings to a cart, as well having a history of purchases.

+The app follows the MVC pattern; deconstructing functions into models, views and controllers.

 High level components required for this application include models for:
 - Users: holding customer information.
 - Listings: holding item information.